Postcolonial architecture in Dakar, Senegal

 Core area “Peaceful and inclusive societies” Modernising administration, implementing reforms more effectively

-The Senegalese government has launched a reform and investment programme and set the goal for Senegal to become an emerging economy by 2035.
-The BMZ is supporting the Senegalese government in these efforts.
-However, the administration is not yet strong enough to successfully implement the reforms and deliver the policies needed to foster economic development.
+The earlier Senegalese government under President Macky Sall had launched a reform and investment programme and set the goal for Senegal to become an emerging economy by 2035.
+However, the administration is not yet strong enough to successfully implement reforms and deliver the policies needed to foster economic development.
+This is an aspect which Senegalese-German development cooperation seeks to address.

-There is a shortage of competences, experts and financial resources; the administrative procedures are cumbersome and not transparent and people do not have enough opportunities to participate.
-The larger political development goals are not sufficiently dovetailed with the specific needs of the private sector.
+There is a shortage of competency, skilled personnel and financial resources in administrative institutions.
+Procedures are cumbersome and not transparent and people do not have enough opportunities to participate.
+The larger political development goals are not yet sufficiently dovetailed with the specific needs of the private sector.

-The BMZ supports the Senegalese government in its efforts to modernise the administration, manage processes more successfully, provide sufficient budget funds for reform projects and strengthen public accountability.
-Measures are taken for instance, to simplify administrative procedures and upskill employees in public services.
+The German Development Ministry (BMZ) supports the Senegalese government in its efforts to modernise the administration, manage processes more successfully, provide sufficient budget funds for reform projects and strengthen public accountability.
+Measures are being taken to simplify administrative procedures and upskill civil service employees.
 In addition, various ministries are benefiting from advisory services that help them make their policies more results-oriented and more coherent.

 To promote sustainable economic development and improve the living and working conditions of the people in Senegal, reforms also need to be undertaken as regards labour law and labour administration.
 That is why the BMZ supports its partner government in its efforts to revise the labour code, improve labour inspection and establish social protection systems for employees in the informal sector.